Colorado River Rafting

 Boat navigating rapids in the Colorado River.

-From the peaks of the Rockies to the depths of Grand Canyon and beyond, the Colorado is the West’s most iconic river.
+From the peaks of the Rockies to the depths of Grand Canyon and beyond, the Colorado River is the West’s most iconic river.
 At more than 1,400 miles in length—passing through seven U.S. States and 11 national parks and monuments—it’s not only the lifeline of the Colorado Plateau, the Colorado River is one of the best whitewater rafting destinations in the world.

 Inhabited for centuries by the Navajo, Mojave, Ute, and many other tribes, as well as their native predecessors, the Colorado River Basin provided rich grounds for hunting, fishing, and gathering.
 The lush riparian areas helped native communities flourish, and the wide flows allowed them to travel up and downstream.